|Civic Holiday - August 1, 2016 Collection Schedule|

-Progressive Waste Solutions is our current curbside collection contractor.
+Progressive Waste Solutions is the current curbside collection contractor.

 We have a variety of services and programs to help you dispose of waste the right way.
 You can find information under the headings below and in our 2015-2016 Waste Management Guide.